When Not To Go to Miami: A Cautionary Guide for the Sun-Addled

 1. Summer in Miami (June to September): The sauna in a thunderstorm

 Let’s start with the obvious: summer in Miami is humid, hot and wet.
+If you’re traveling with kids, the family-friendly beaches have shaded areas that make the heat more manageable.
 Not the good kind of wet.
 The air sticks to your skin like Velcro to a humidifier.
 (Check NOAA if you like charts and doom.

 • Humidity: Often north of 85%.
 Boom – you are soup.